Mapping Auto-context Decision Forests to Deep ConvNets for Semantic Segmentation: Method

-In many applications such as body-pose estimation \cite{shaoqing15grrf}, medical image labeling \cite{ERFs}, and scene labeling \cite{Tu2010}, contextual information is included in the form of contextual ``offset features'' that are selected from within a window defined by a maximum offset, $\Delta_{max}$.
-In this case, neurons in $H_1$ compute sparse convolutions with width and height of $2*\Delta_{max} + 1$, and depth F. Again, it is conventional to have only a single non-zero element in this convolution kernel; however, in the case of medical imaging it is also common to use \eg, average intensity over an offset window \cite{ERFs}.
+We now discuss the relationship between DFs with contextual features and ConvNets.
+In many applications such as body-pose estimation \cite{shaoqing15grrf}, medical image labeling \cite{ERFs}, and scene labeling \cite{Tu2010}, contextual information is included in the form of ``offset features'' that are selected from within a window defined by a maximum offset.
+Such an DF can be viewed as a special case of a ConvNet, with sparse convolutional kernels and no max pooling layers (Figure~\ref{fig:ConvNet}).
+The convolutions in hidden layer 1 have dimension $w$ x $w$ x $F$, where $w$ is the width of the offset window, and $F$ is the number of input features.
+These kernels can be very sparse, \emph{e.g.,} it is common to have only a single non-zero element, or in the case of medical imaging, to use average intensity over a smaller offset window \cite{ERFs}.
+The second layer convolutions have dimension $1$ x $1$ x $(2^D-1)$, where D is the depth of the DT, and are similarly very sparse, with only $D$ non-zero elements.

-Altogether, a RF with contextual features can be viewed as a special case of a CNN, with sparse convolutional kernels and no max pooling layers.
-As we shall see in the next section, stacked RFs iterate this architecture using the previous RF predictions as input features, thereby generating a deep CNN with sparse convolutional kernels.